 P. Grossman, K. Hammerness, and M. McDonald, “Redefining teaching, re-imagining teacher education,” Teach.
 Teach.
 Theory Pract., vol. 15, no. 2, pp. 273–289, 2009, doi: 10.1080/13540600902875340.

-R. Wang et al., “Epidemiological and clinical features of 125 Hospitalized Patients with COVID-19 in Fuyang, Anhui, China,” Int.
+R. Wang et al., “Epidemiological and clinical features of 125 hospitalized patients with COVID-19 in Fuyang, Anhui, China,” Int.
 J. Infect.
 Dis., vol. 95, pp. 421–428, 2020, doi: 10.1016/j.ijid.2020.03.070.

-K. M. Baker, K. W. Stickney, and D. D. Sachs, “STEM cooperating teachers’ professional growth: the positive impacts of a year-long clinical residency collaboration,” Educ.
+K. M. Baker, K. W. Stickney, and D. D. Sachs, “STEM cooperating teachers’ professional growth: The positive impacts of a year-long clinical residency collaboration,” Educ.
 Sci., vol. 14, no. 8, 2024, doi: 10.3390/educsci14080899.

 S. Hamid, S. Naveed, H. Ayub, and S. Akhtar, “Academic leadership during the time of crisis: Success story of implementation success from traditional to online mode of education in a low-resource context,” Cogent Soc.
 Sci., vol. 9, no. 1, pp. 1–15, 2023, doi: 10.1080/23311886.2023.2197302.